stat-void/Youtube-Livestream-Chat/README.md

 As of right now, this project is still in pre-development.
 An MVP of this can be ran by opening it through Unity and creating a build, but there are some convenience functions still missing before I would consider making the first public build available.
 Some of these examples include:

-- Being able to save the API Key between sessions.
 - Modifiable delay before checking for any new messages (currently only between 3 second intervals.)
-- Restoring screen size instead of starting fullscreen every time.
+- Restoring window screen size to what it was before entering fullscreen, when exiting fullscreen.
 - Having all UI elements be somewhat normally viewable whenever the screen is resized.
 - etc...